jimf/tagua/README.md

 will be picked up.

 Watch mode writes to a file named `tags` in the current working directory.
-This may be overwritten by specifying `--output` with a file path.
+This may be overridden by specifying `--output` with a file path.

 ## API